Chords and strumming

 To make this work as a one guitar arrangement, place a capo on fret three and think of ‘Roxanne’ as if in the key of Em, like this:

-The last chord is neither major nor minor, so when the verse starts again you really feel the minor chord.
+The last chord is neither major nor minor, when the verse starts again you really feel the minor chord, clever stuff.

-The chorus is simply: I – IV – V. That’s G – C – D if you put the capo on fret three.
+That’s G, C, D and Em if you put the capo on fret three.

-You’ll get all the TAB and every lick you see in the video when you take the advanced course.
+You’ll learn the bridge progression, get all the TAB and every lick you see in the video when you take the advanced course.

 Roxanne in the guitar course

 Spy Tunes’ version of ‘Roxanne’ is somewhere in between the original recording and one of the many acoustic versions Sting himself has played during his solo career.

 When you take the advanced guitar course, we go all the way with ‘Roxanne’ as we learn everything in the video lesson using complete TAB.

 As well as this we also improvise over the verse chord progression using a new mode for every chord.